vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
+- 3.2.5 beta1:
+  - Feature: Add local(!)
+MQTT Broker support on ESP32.
+Many thanks to bviecelli!
+  - Some bugfixes on the new broker integration.
 - 3.2.4:
   - Many more refactorings by aschoelzhorn.
 Thanks again!
     - Seperated wifi, temperature and other code to dedicated files.